-If an issue arises with a camper work with your co-counselor to decide how to resolve the issue with the camper.
+If an issue arises with a camper, work with your cocounselor to decide how to resolve the issue.
 If this does not resolve the issue, ask assistance from the appropriate Head Counselor.
 If the Head Counselor needs assistance, they should consult the Program Director.
-If the Program Director needs assistance, they should consult the Camp Director.
 If there is an emergency in the middle of the night, WAKE UP THE HEAD COUNSELOR(S), PROGRAM DIRECTOR AND/OR CAMP DIRECTOR!
 Bring the issue, and its resolution, to the next staff meeting.

 If an issue arises with another staff member try to resolve the issue with the staff member directly.
 If this does not resolve the issue, ask assistance from the appropriate supervisor based upon the organizational chart below.
-While it is best for each staff member to approach the head of their divisions directly, no staff should ever feel that they may not approach the Camp Director.
+While it is best for each staff member to approach the head of their divisions directly, no staff should ever feel that they may not approach any member of the Leadership Team.

-All staff will be given on a regular basis, feedback of their performance by the Head of their division.
+All staff will be given on a regular basis, feedback of their performance by the head of their division.
 If a staff member if found to not be living up to the standards necessary to perform their positions adequately, they will be given a verbal warning that their behavior is unacceptable.
 This is documented and the staff member should consider themselves warned to not engage in any more negative or disruptive behavior.

-If the Camp Staff persists, then an "official written warning" is given.
-If the negative behavior persists, the staff will be given notice of their termination.
+If the negative behavior persists, the staff member may be subject to termination.
 The Director reserves the right to terminate staff upon the first offence for egregious violations of camp guidelines.